flipperdevices/flipperzero-firmware/examples/zephyr_example/README.md

 5. Then `esp_loader_flash_start()` is called to enter flashing mode and erase amount of memory to be flashed.
 6. `esp_loader_flash_write()` function is called repeatedly until the whole binary image is transfered.

-Note: In addition, to steps mentioned above, `esp_loader_change_baudrate`  is called after connection is established in order to increase flashing speed.
+Note: In addition, to steps mentioned above, `esp_loader_change_transmission_rate`  is called after connection is established in order to increase flashing speed.
 This does not apply for ESP8266, as its bootloader does not support this command.
 However, ESP8266 is capable of detecting baud rate during connection phase, and can be changed before calling `esp_loader_connect`, if necessary.